-The Department head (or primary supervisor in the case of significant administrative appointments) will write an evaluation for the calendar year in a memorandum transmitted to the faculty member.
+The department head (or primary supervisor in the case of significant administrative appointments) will write an evaluation for the calendar year in a memorandum transmitted to the faculty member.
 The faculty member must indicate receipt of the evaluation memorandum by signing a copy of the document.
 Faculty members should be allowed to provide written comments about the memorandum for their permanent personnel file if they so choose.
 A faculty member refusing to sign the acknowledgement of the evaluation document will be noted in the file.
 This memorandum, as well as the annual review and any related documents, will be placed in the faculty member's departmental personnel file.
 Moreover, the memorandum shall also include a statement on expectations for the next year in teaching, research and/or creative work, and/or service.
-Heads should also provide promotioneligible faculty with an assessment of their progress towards promotion.